Dealership IT & Security

 Trigger: Security telemetry indicates potential unauthorized access or misuse.

-First Response: Contain access scope, validate impacted pathways, and execute incident communications protocol.
+First response: Contain access scope, validate impacted pathways, and execute incident communications protocol.

 Stabilization: Complete forensic review, remediate identified gaps, and update monitoring and response controls.